 2) Add sausage and break up with a wooden spoon, until no pink remains.

 3) Add tomato paste and mix around with wooden spoon until slightly darkened.
 The tomato paste thickens the soup and adds depth and richness.
-If, however, you forgot to buy tomato paste (like I did here!) – that’s ok.
+If, however, you forgot to buy tomato paste (like I did here!), that’s ok.
 I’ve made this plenty of times without tomato paste and it still tastes great.
-The broth comes out a bit thinner but still tastes delicious.
+The broth comes out a bit thinner.

 4) Add tomatoes, chicken stock, and bay leaves.
 Bring to a boil.
 Reduce heat and simmer for 25-30 minutes with lid partly on/off.

-All the flavors of lasagne packed into a bowl of delicious goodness.
+All the flavors of lasagne packed into a bowl of delicious, cheesy goodness.